oracle/oci-cloud-controller-manager/docs/tutorial-ssl.md

 ### Load balancer with SSL termination example

-When you create a service with --type=LoadBalancer a BMCS load balancer will be created.
+When you create a service with --type=LoadBalancer a OCI load balancer will be created.

 The example below will create an NGINX deployment and expose it via a load